 GOVERNING LAW (CORE)

-The laws of the Australian Capital Territory apply to the Contract.
+The laws of the jurisdiction specified in the Details Schedule apply to the Contract.

 ENTIRE AGREEMENT (CORE)

 The Contract represents the parties’ entire agreement in relation to the subject matter and supersedes all tendered offers and prior representations, communications, agreements, statements and understandings, whether oral or in writing.